-- We believe in contributing to sustainable practices within our service and caring for the environment. - We are inclusive of children with "all" abilities. - We recognize that all children are unique and deserve to be respected. - We believe in providing a nurturing, warm, welcoming and safe environment for children to thrive and learn. - We respect the special relationship between children & their families & incorporate this in all our interactions with children. - We acknowledge that our community has a diverse range of cultures, values and beliefs which is reflected in our interactions with families, Children, Educators and the community - We are proud of 'our" service in the way that it is a nurturing family environment. - We will respect the privacy & confidentiality if individuals & families. - We acknowledge and support the personal strengths, professional experiences & diversity which our colleagues bring to their work and to us as a team. - We will work together in sharing our goals & practices to achieve the best outcomes for every child in our care.
+- We believe in contributing to sustainable practices within our service and caring for the environment. - We are inclusive of children with all abilities. - We are a Child Safe organisation that listens and values children's voice, promoting participation, empowerment and engagement of children through our service and programs. - We recognise that all children are unique and deserve to be respected. - We believe in providing a nurturing, warm, welcoming and safe environment for children to thrive and learn. - We respect the special relationship between children and their families and incorporate this in all our interactions with children. - We acknowledge that our community has a diverse range of cultures, values and beliefs which is reflected in our interactions with families, children, educators and the community. - We are proud of our service in the way that it is a nurturing family environment. - We will respect the privacy and confidentiality of individuals and families. - We acknowledge and support the personal strengths, professional experiences and diversity which our colleagues bring to their work and to us as a team. - We will work together in sharing our goals and practices to achieve the best outcomes for every child in our care.